RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: wan-start script will get passed the WAN unit number as argument
    - NEW: Webui option to select the location of the DLNA database (patch by VinceV)
+   - NEW: IPv6 firewalling.
+Originally, Asuswrt would allow any IPv6 traffic to be forwarded to your LAN devices.
+This new option (enabled by default) will prevent traffic forwarding to LAN devices.
+You can enable the firewall, and define inbound rules as well on the new Firewall -> IPv6 Firewall page.
    - CHANGED: Upgraded OpenVPN to 2.3.2
    - CHANGED: Implemented IPTraffic support in DualWAN - Load balanced mode (Experimental builds)